Easy Butternut Squash Soup Recipe

 This easy soup only takes a few simple steps.

-- Add half-n-half and soy sauce to the mixture and then transfer one-third of it to a blender to puree.
+2. Add half-n-half and soy sauce to the mixture and then transfer one-third of it to a blender to puree.
 You’ll have to puree the soup in three batches.
-You can hold the pureed batches in a large mixing bowl.
+Pour each pureed batch into a large mixing bowl until all the soup is smooth.

-- Once the soup is pureed, transfer it back into the stock pot and add nutmeg and pepper to season.
-Keep warm until ready to serve or let it cool and refrigerate over night.
+3. Once the soup is pureed, transfer it back into the stock pot and add nutmeg and pepper to season.
+Heat through and keep warm until ready to serve. let it cool and refrigerate over night.

-The consistency is on the thinner side, but the taste is rich and layered.
-I suggest making it a day ahead and refrigerate over night so the flavors have time to fully mingle and develop.
+I suggest making it a day ahead and refrigerate over night so the flavors have time to fully marry and develop.
+Complete the steps above and let it cool completely before storing in an airtight container.
+Reheat over medium-low heat on the stove.

 FAQ’s